MattOstgard/ae_spine_export/README.md

 **Installation**

-Copt the .jsx file(s) and the **lib** directory to the Scripts directory for After Effects or Photoshop.
+Copy the .jsx file(s) and the **lib** directory to the Scripts directory for After Effects or Photoshop.
 On Mac, After Effects, this is generally under "/Applications/Adobe After Effects CC 2014/Scripts/".